jesenzhang/ComfyUI_StreamDiffusion/README.md

 # ComfyUI_StreamDiffusion

-# This is a simple implemention StreamDiffusion<a href="https://github.com/cumulo-autumn/StreamDiffusion.git" > for ComfyUI
+# This is a simple implementation StreamDiffusion<a href="https://github.com/cumulo-autumn/StreamDiffusion.git" > for ComfyUI

 # StreamDiffusion: A Pipeline-Level Solution for Real-Time Interactive Generation